Demographics of Suriname: Fertility rate by ethnic group

-The total fertility rate for Suriname as a whole is 2.53 children per woman aged 15 to 49.
-Maroons have the highest fertility rate, with 4.47 children per woman.
-On the other hand, Hindustani's have the lowest fertility with 1.78 children per woman.
+The total fertility rate for Suriname as a whole was 2.53 children per woman aged 15 to 49 in 2012.
+Maroons had the highest fertility rate, with 4.47 children per woman.
+On the other hand, Indo-Surinamese had the lowest fertility with 1.78 children per woman.

 Languages

+Sranan Tongo, a local English-based creole language, is the most widely used vernacular language in daily life and business among the Surinamese.
+It is spoken by more than 80% of the population as first or second language.
+Together with Dutch, it is considered to be one of the two principal languages of Surinamese diglossia.

 Dutch is the official language of Suriname and the mother tongue of around 60% of the population.
 Sranan Tongo is the lingua franca and second most spoken language of Suriname.

 English is mostly used in the business sector mainly to communicate with foreign businesses.
 It is also used in the hospitality industry to communicate with tourists.

 Sarnami Hindustani is spoken by the Surinamese Indian community.
 Depending on the person this language can be either the mother tongue, second language or third language (after Dutch or Sranan Tongo).